 Amy's mother gave her these toys to remind her to keep her "ducks in a row".
 Do you remember when I featured Carol Carter in this space?
 She told me that all artists have toys in their studios, and I am finding that to be true.

-"Because people often want to make small changes in their invitations, it is easier to work with a pdf that can handle tiny changes and be edited immediately," she said.
+Before Amy was a printer, she worked as a graphic artist.
+She combines traditional and modern methods in her work."Because people often want to make small changes in their invitations, it is easier to work with a pdf that can handle tiny changes and be edited immediately," she said.
 "And then I have photo polymer plates made in New York."
 Box Car Press in Syracuse, creates Amy's plates and they also recycle all of her used scraps.
 These are recycled and used in composite decks and benches.

 Amy says that the move to Cherokee Street has been perfect for her art and her business.
 She walked by her studio, saw the "For Rent" sign in the window and knew it was the space for her before she even stepped inside.
 (There are more paper boats hanging on her back wall.)